Consensys/doc.goquorum/docs/HowTo/GetStarted/Cakeshop.md

     There are two cmd flags that can be set to achieve this:

-    * `CAKESHOP_SHARED_CONFIG` (<em>recommended</em>): When this flag is set, Cakeshop will try to load a file called 'shared.properties' and read the ContractRegistry address from it.
+    * `CAKESHOP_SHARED_CONFIG` (*recommended*): When this flag is set, Cakeshop will try to load a file called 'shared.properties' and read the ContractRegistry address from it.
 If the file doesn't exist, Cakeshop will deploy the ContractRegistry contract, create this file and store the address in the file.

         === "Usage"